programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 This tutorial assumes you have a rudimentary knowledge of R. Programming Historian has lessons covering different topics, and we recommend beginning with Taryn Dewar's [R Basics with Tabular Data](https://programminghistorian.org/en/lessons/r-basics-with-tabular-data) and Nabeel Siddiqui's [Data Wrangling and Management in R](https://programminghistorian.org/en/lessons/data_wrangling_and_management_in_R) if you do not have this background.

-### ggplot2: General Overview

 There are several ways to analyze data, but in this tutorial, we will concentrate on graphical representations.
 In R, there we have three possibilities for creating graphs: the [plotting functions](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/plot.html) provided by the standard installation of R, the [`lattice`](http://lattice.r-forge.r-project.org/) package, and finally [`ggplot2`](http://ggplot2.tidyverse.org/), created by [Hadley Wickham](http://hadley.nz/).

 ggplot2 has many advantages over the other possibilities:

 1. It relies on a theoretical framework (detailed below )that assures your graphs meaningfully convey information.

-1. It is relatively simple to use while remaining powerful.
+2. It is relatively simple to use while remaining powerful.

-2. It creates publication-ready graphs.
+3. It creates publication-ready graphs.

-3. It has [extensions](http://www.ggplot2-exts.org/) that the community has developed to enhance its possibilities, such as the addition of new functions, graphs, and themes.
+4. It has [extensions](http://www.ggplot2-exts.org/) that the community has developed to enhance its possibilities, such as the addition of new functions, graphs, and themes.

-4. It can also be used to create GIS maps.
+5. It can also be used to create GIS maps.

 Creating graphics is a complicated issue since we need to take into account various aspects of our data: the information we want to convey, what type of graph we want to convey that information (scatterplots, boxplots, histograms, and so on), the elements of the graph we wish to tweak (axes, transformation of variables, legends, etc.), and more.
 To provide a common framework, ggplot2 is based on a theoretical framework known as the [grammar of graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448/ref=asli_ss_tl?ie=UTF8&qid=1477928463&sr=8-1&keywords=the+grammar+of+graphics&linkCode=sl1&tag=ggplot2-20&linkId=f0130e557161b83fbe97ba0e9175c431)_ (hence the gg in the name ggplot2) as detailed by [Leland Wilkinson](https://en.wikipedia.org/wiki/Leland_Wilkinson).
 If all this sounds complicated at first, don't panic!
 You only need to know a little bit about the grammar to make your first graph.